Home Education: Nurturing Creativity and Independent Thinking in Children

 Home educators can identify their children’s learning strengths, weaknesses, and preferences through student profiling and design a customised curriculum that caters to their needs.

-This might involve incorporating hands-on activities for kinaesthetic learners, visual aids for visual learners, or interactive technology for digital natives.
+This might involve incorporating hands-on activities for kinaesthetic learners, visual aids for visual learners, or interactive for digital natives.

 By acknowledging and accommodating these differences, home educators can create an engaging and effective learning environment.